- Arts & Recreation

 In 1991 the company removed the man in the moon’s curls and cut out the art all together due to occultist conspiracy rumors.
 The rumors were so strong that P&G was awarded $19.25 million in a civil lawsuit against former competitor Amway after they reignited the Satanism rumor in 1995.

 In 2013 the company unveiled a new logo that added a sliver of the infamous moon to the P&G letters.
-The new logo was designed by the Landor Agency.
+The new logo was designed by the Landor Agency, one of the most renowned branding agencies on the market.

 Landor was inspired by P&G’s heritage as a soap and candle company.
 Barge workers painted stars on cases of Star Candles to identify them.
-This is a phenomenal example of the use of legacy in iconic logo design.
+This is a phenomenal example of how professional logo designers utilize the brand's legacy to create an iconic brand mark.

 Moon and stars represent Procter & Gamble’s special ability to improve the lives of consumers throughout different phases of their day, their life, and across family generations.

-The logo is fluid and flexible, where it can fit into many different formats depending on the need.
+The logo is fluid and flexible, and it can fit into many different formats depending on the need.
 The blue color symbolizes excellence, reliability, and class.

 Combined with a wonderful blue gradient, this logo will carry P&G further into the next century, as its products reflect the peaceful radiance of candlelight under the moonlit stars.
 When history is reflected in logo design, it produces the best logos ever conceived.